OH, HAPPY DAY!!! 😝

 I always find author interviews kind of boring.
 We only get to see one side of an author, the polite side.
-If you had an evil doppelganger, what detail would they enjoy revealing about you to the public that people would find surprising and possibly questionable?
+If you had an evil doppelganger, what detail about you would they enjoy revealing to the public that people would find surprising and possibly questionable?

 What a great question, Harper!
 I’ve never had this one before.
 My evil doppelganger is alive and well and is, no doubt, plotting as we speak.
 As far as revealing information about me, my doppelganger would take great delight in letting everyone know how clumsy I am.
 Like, super clumsy.
 Falling-down-on-a-regular-basis clumsy.
 I’m not sure I have anything too questionable in my history, though…or do I?

 Well, there are setbacks, and then there are setbacks.
 I’m pretty good at maintaining focus and sticking to a plan but when something especially difficult happens, I like to give myself time to recover.
 Writing can be cathartic, and I will write while happy or sad, but if it becomes hard, it’s better to take a break.
 If it’s a case of writer’s block, I try to write through it, even if I’m writing rubbish.